mixxxdj/website/content/news/2021-02-22-career-goals.md

 I think it is safe to say that I can extricate myself from sticky git errors and I understand git tree structures much better.

 I have gained more confidence in my skills as a video and content creator, especially for technical projects such as [Mixxx](https://mixxx.org).
-I understand better how to use video editing tools to make great YouTube tutorials.
+I understand better how to use video editing tools to make short understandable YouTube tutorials for the new Mix user, and how to write scripts for the videos.
-I know better how to plan the videos such that they are easily understandable by the new [Mixxx](https://mixxx.org) user, and this came with learning script writing as well.

 I have learned more about usability, in the context of how easy software should be to understand and to use by people new to them.
 With every new addition that I make to the [Mixxx manual](https://manual.mixxx.org/2.2/en/), I understand more about how the software works and the GUI aspects of it.